Does It Feel Like Your Past Won't Let You Move Forward?

 I've been through too much.
 It will be too much work.

-One of the best things about therapy is that you can move at your own pace.
+One of the best things about therapy is that you move at your own pace.
+You're in charge of your goals and how ready you are to work on them.

-The pace of therapy can always be scaled back if it moves too quickly as well.
-Communicating about what you need from your therapist, your readiness level, and the pace you need to work at, are all critical ways for you to direct therapy, if you prefer.
+Communicating about what you need, your readiness level, and the pace that feels right are all critical ways for you to direct your therapy.

 I've already worked through what happened to me.
 I don't need trauma therapy.